 My friends Kurt and Paul had me on the Unofficial Shopify Podcast to talk about Shopify eCommerce SEO.
-The episode is hosted here, and a transcript is included below.
+The episode, alas, was accidentally deleted from the podcast feed, but a backup copy is hosted here, and the transcript is included below.

 (Transcript) Unofficial Shopify Podcast: eCommerce SEO